 The Rotermann Quarter is a former industrial district located in the heart of Tallinn between the Old Town, the port, and Viru Square.
 The old factories have been renovated here with respect to the ultra-modern architecture.
 Locals love this area as a place to shop, eat and relax.

 I have been to Tallinn three times and have discovered new things every time I go.
 I admire cities with history and wonderful old architecture, and Tallinn is definitely one of them!
 A step into Tallinn’s Old Town really is like taking a step back to the Middle Ages.

 If you are looking for a nice, small, not too expensive European city to visit for a few days, then I can certainly recommend – Tallinn!

-I hope you enjoyed my guide on what to do in Tallinn!
+I hope you enjoyed my guide on what to do in Tallinn.
 Please share it with your friends on your social media.
-Here are a few more informative and interesting articles that I recommend you read next:
+Here are a few more articles that I recommend you read next: